Vera Tugolukova: 2025

 In February 2025, Evangelia Trikomiti, who was president of the superior jury at the 2024 European Championships, was banned from the sport for four years after the FIG ruled she had altered the scores at the competition to ensure Tugolukova finished in the Olympic qualification place.

 On 4-6 April, she competed at Sofia World Cup, where she took 13th place in all-around and placed 6th in ribbon final.
 On April 18-20, she competed at the Baku World Cup and finished 7th in all-around.
 She qualified to three apparatus finals and won silver in hoop, gold in ball and took 5th place in clubs.
 She competed in the Pharaoh's Cup in Cairo, Egypt, winning four gold medals.
 She competed in the Rhythmic Gymnastics European Cup in Burgas, where she won a silver medal in ball and a bronze medal in ribbon.
 She qualified for the cross-battle in third place, reaching the quarterfinals, but was defeated by Dara Stoyanova in hoop.
 From June 5-8, she competed in the 2025 Rhythmic Gymnastics European Championships in Tallinn, Estonia.
 She qualified for all four apparatus finals.
 She finished seventh in the all-around final.
 She returned to international competition at the World Cup in Milan on July 18, where she finished sixth in the all-around.
 She won a bronze medal in the ribbon final and finished eighth in the hoop final.

 In August, Tugolukova competed in the World Championships in Rio de Janeiro, placing 26th in the All-Around after making mistakes in all four routines.

+2026

+On 28-30 March, she competed at Sofia World Cup, where she took 10th place in all-around.
+She qualified to ball final, finishing 5th.
+On April 10-12, she achieved 5th place in all-around at Tashkent World Cup.
+She was 8th in hoop, 6th in ball and 4th in ribbon final.
+On May 15-17, she competed at Portimao World Challenge Cup and took 4th place in all-around.
+In finals, she won two silver medals (clubs, ribbon) and one bronze (ball).

+In the end of May, she represented Cyprus alongside Maria Avgousti at the 2026 European Championships in Varna, Bulgaria.
+Together with senior group they took 11th place in team competition.
+She placed 9th in all-around final, but did not advance into any apparatus finals.
+In June, she competed at World Challenge Cup Cluj-Napoca and took 5th place in all-around.
+She won silver medal in clubs final and bronze in ball.